AlexanderHerlan/syncpy/README.md

 	C:/dev/MyProject2

-The remote_path is the path on your web server that you are testing your site on.
+The remote_path is the path on your web server that you want to push files to.

-The host, port, and username settings should all be set to that of your linux username and server you are attempting to sync to
+The host, port, and username settings should all be set to that of your linux username and server you are attempting to sync to.

 The username setting MUST always be set.
 It needs to be the username of the account of the remote server you are connecting to, no matter what authentication scheme you are using.